coatespt/cursor-twitter/SESSION_NOTES.md

 The spurious 3pk's are discarded, and the ones that are legit are collected and passed on to another queue to be processed further.

 When this process is done, each thread hits a "barrier."
 When all threaads have reached he barrier, they can wipe their counters and go back to collecting more 3pk data.

-## Finding and clustering the Relevant Tweets

-NOT YET IMPLEMENTED.
-### Next TO DO
-- Fill in the functionality of the analysis thread
-  - finding the relevant tweets
-  - clustering
-  - what does the output look like?

-- Profile to find out why it's so slow now. there should be a profile file in the directory by AM.

-- Fix the delay in processing when it starts up.
-See below.

-# Things to Do/Fix
-- We start the recomputation of frequency data after a certain number of file writes.
-But this isn't necessary when you have just read in the stored counts.
-It wastes a lot of time waiting for half a window to go by when it could create the frequency data structures immediately.
--Testing now.
-Meanwhile, don't implement, but let me tell you a problem.
-I thought we fixed this but I guess not.
-In the config file, window is a number of tokens to process as a rolling window.
-Token_persist_files is a number of files, like 20, that all those tokens are logged to disk in.
-In steady state, when (window/token_persist_files) tokens come in, they are logged as a new file, and the oldest of the files is read in, and the disk file deleted.
-Those read-in tokens are used to decrement the counter map.
-This keeps the counter map step-wise up to date.
-The FCT kicks of making new filters every time it reads rebuild_every_files number of files.
-The thing is, if it's just read in the count map, there is no reason to wait for all those files to be written.
-In the case where there the state is persisted, it can make them immediately.

 # Some Sample Code for PTC's Edification
 sample of how to do mutex to protect the data structures